miralkashiwagi/vscode-extension-pug-support/README.md

 This extension provides comprehensive, professional-grade language support for Pug (formerly Jade) files in Visual Studio Code.
 Inspired by the powerful features found in JetBrains IDEs' Pug plugins, this extension aims to bring a similar level of advanced functionality and developer experience to VS Code users working with Pug.

+**⚠️ Important Note**: This extension uses **extension-based detection** (`.pug` files) instead of language ID registration to **completely eliminate conflicts** with other Pug extensions.
+It provides advanced language features only and relies on existing Pug extensions for syntax highlighting and formatting.

 ## ✨ Key Features (Currently Implemented)

 This extension offers a rich set of features to enhance your Pug development workflow: